RathodVipul234/restaurants_management_react/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.
+You have to run this app on different port beacuse 3000 posrt will user your mock api

 ### `npm test`